ArcovanBreda/CEConvDL2/blogpost.md

 ## Introduction

 Color is a crucial feature for recognition and classification by humans.
 For example, a study by \[bird\] found that color facilitates expert bird watchers in faster and more accurate recognition at both high (family) and low (specimen) levels of bird identification.
-Similarly, the convolutional layers in a Convolutional Neural Network (CNN) exhibit color representation akin to the human vision system \[human_vision\] with all layers containing color-selective neurons.
+Similarly, the convolutional layers in a Convolutional Neural Network (CNN) exhibit color representation akin to the human visual system \[human_vision\] with all layers containing color-selective neurons.
 These color representations are present at three different levels: in single neurons, in double neurons for edge detection, and in combination with shapes at all levels in the network.

-Although color invariance has been achieved in various research areas, such as in facial recognition to mitigate the influence of lightning conditions \[color_invariance\], some classification problems are color-dependent.
-Therefore, instead of training CNNs to classify images regardless of their color (invariance), it might be more beneficial to classify images using color (equivariance).
+Although color invariance has been achieved in various research areas, such as in facial recognition to mitigate the influence of lighting conditions \[color_invariance\], some classification problems are color-dependent.
+Therefore, instead of training CNNs to classify images regardless of their color (invariance), it might be more beneficial to classify them using color (equivariance).

 The Color Equivariant Convolutions (CEConvs) introduced in \[main\] achieve this through equivariance to discrete hue shifts.
 Hue is represented in RGB space as a 3D rotation around the [1, 1, 1] axis.
-This approach utilizes group convolutions as introduced by \[group_convs\] which can be equivariant to 3D rotations.
-We reproduce the results showing the effects of the CEConvs on color-imbalanced and color-selective datasets, as well as their impact on image classification.
-We examine the ablation studies to understand the impact of data augmentation and rotation on the CEConvs, providing additional insights into computational requirements as well.
-Finally, we extend the notion of color equivariance to different colorspaces.
+This approach utilizes group convolutions as introduced by \[group_convs\] which can be<!-- 'can be' of are?
+Met hoe veel zekerheid wil je deze uitspraak doen?-->  equivariant to 3D rotations.
+We reproduce the results showing the effects <!-- effectiveness? -->of CEConvs on color-imbalanced and color-selective datasets, as well as their impact on image classification.
+We examine the ablation studies to understand the impact of data augmentation and rotation on CEConvs, while also providing additional insights into computational requirements<!--as well-->.
+Finally, we extend the notion of color equivariance to different color spaces.

 <!--
 The most significant limitation of the CEConvs is that color equivariance is modeled as solely equivariance to hue shifts.
 By extending the notion to other dimensions, such as saturation equivariance, the CNN could achieve a higher level of equivariance, as saturation can handle a greater variety of changes in illumination.
 Additionally, by modeling hue shifts as 2D rotations compared to 3D rotations for the RGB space, we circumvent the limitation described in \[main\].
 This limitation involves pixel values falling outside the RGB cube, requiring a reprojection operation and consequently only allowing for an approximation of hue equivariance for pixels near the border of the RGB cube.